Where shall I drop off my camper?

 What about snacks?

-We will provide two snacks a day (morning and afternoon).
+We will provide two snacks a day (morning and afternoon), listed below.
 If the snacks we provide are not appropriate for dietary restrictions, your child is welcome to bring their own snack in a sealed container.
-The snack menu is provided below.
 Please send your Camper with a water bottle each day.

 What about lunch?